drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 That's it!
 That's about as simple as a Map File gets.
 Go ahead and try it out with:

 ~~~~
-salt-cloud -P -m /etc/salt/mapfiles/do-app-with-rproxy.conf
+salt-cloud -P -m /etc/salt/mapfiles/do-app-with-rproxy.map
 ~~~~

-The `-P` is for 'parallel`, telling Salt Cloud to launch all three VMs at the same time (as oppossed to one after the other).
+The `-P` is for 'parallel`, telling Salt Cloud to launch all three VMs at the same time (as opposed to one after the other).

 Once you've successfully created the VMs in your map file, deleting them is just as easy:
 ~~~~